aishwaryasinhasane/airavata-sandbox/gsoc2022/seagrid-rich-client/README.md

 1. Clone the repository.
 2. Run below command

    - cd molview_lite
    - Make sure NPM and Bower are installed
    - Download JSmol from 1 and copy the j2s root into jmol/j2s.
    - Run npm install
    - Run bower install
    - Run grunt

+ Start desktop application
    - npm start

 3. This will launch the application
 4. You can login with your credentials and try to submit the experiment.
 Also you can view molecule structures using molecule viewer.